- Last updated November 2013 -

 European Environment Agency Scientific Committee, ‘Opinion of the EEA Scientific Committee on Greenhouse Gas Accounting in Relation to Bioenergy’ (September 2011), available at http://www.eea.europa.eu/about-us/governance/scientific-committee/sc-opinions/opinions-on-scientific-issues/sc-opinion-on-greenhouse-gas

-European Environment Agency Scientific Committee: (agency of the European Union devoted to the monitoring of the European environment) In 2011 it published a report which stated that the assumption that biomass is carbon neutral is a ‘serious accounting error’ and that using biomass can result in increased carbon emissions and thereby accelerate global warming, and recommended that governments must rectify this situation as soon as possible.
+For example, the European Environment Agency Scientific Committee: (agency of the European Union devoted to the monitoring of the European environment) stated in its published opinion in 2011 that the assumption that biomass is carbon neutral is a ‘serious accounting error’ and that using biomass can result in increased carbon emissions and thereby accelerate global warming, and recommended that governments must rectify this situation as soon as possible.

 Developers stand to gain lots of money, so they claim it is green, clean, and provides jobs.
 Note that developers British Sugar, Drax.
-E.ON, Future Biogas, Estover Energy and RES Group launched a campaign in 2011 to try to get the UK Government to provide even more support to biomass.
-This call was endorsed by the Renewable Energy Association, the body which represents renewable energy producers in the UK and has resulted in the Government promising to continue to offer financial support for biomass.
+E.ON, Future Biogas, Estover Energy and RES Group launched the Back Biomass campaign in 2011 which successfully persuaded the UK Government to guarantee long-term subsidies for biomass electricity (although those guarantees could still be reversed if there was the political will).
+The Back Biomass campaing is coordinated by Renewable Energy Association, the body which represents renewable energy producers in the UK and has resulted in the Government promising to continue to offer financial support for biomass.

 On the other hand, UK timber industries such as the Wood Panel Industries Federation and the Confederation of Forest Industries have strongly warned against the steeply increased demand for biomass from the UK, because it will push up timber prices, make UK industries that depend on wood unviable, thus destroying far more jobs than created through bioenergy (and ensuring that virtually all other wood and paper are sourced from abroad in future.